pynvme/pynvme/doc/features.rst

 Asynchronous Event Request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 AER is a special NVMe admin command.
 It is not applicable to timeout setting.
 In default NVMe initialization process, pynvme sends only one AER command for those unexpected AER events during the test.
-However, scripts can replace this default initializaiton process with which sends more AER commands.
-When one AER completed during the test, a warning is raised, and scripts have to call one more `waitdone` and send one more AER command.
-Scripts can also give a callback function to any AER command which is the same as the usual command.
+However, scripts can replace this default initializaiton process with which sends more AER commands or none.
+When one AER is completed, a warning is raised.
+Pynvme driver internally calls `waitdone` to reap this AER's CQE, and send one more AER command.
+Scripts can also give callback functions for AER commands as the usual commands.

 Here is an example of AER with sanitize operations.